yashdubey132/yashdubey132/README.md

 - Hi, I’m Yash!
-- 🦖 I’m interested in Data Analytics and Data Science
+- 🦖 I’m interested in modelling with data, open data practices, and data science in academia
-- 🍎 I’m currently modelling energy demands in European industries
+- 🍎 I’m currently working on making data more accessible
 - 🦡 I’m looking to collaborate on Data Science and Policy Analysis
 - 📫 How to reach me - Connect with me on [Linkedin](linkedin.com/in/yashdubey13298/)